Talks for garden clubs

 Climate change: the long-range gardener's forecast

 How, as gardeners, can we respond?
-What steps might we take to ensure we can still continue to enjoy success in the garden?
-Will we get higher yields in the vegetable patch, or lose it all to pests and diseases?
+What steps might we take to ensure we can still continue to enjoy success in the garden and contribute to tackling the issue by reducing our own impact, conserving and nurturing biodiversity and supporting larger community-wide projects - an active and optimistic approach.

-These questions and more are looked at in this popular talk which invariably leads to a lively question and answer session.
+This popular talk invariably leads to a lively question-and-answer session.

 From mighty acorns: the story of the British Oak